Nursing Program Policies

 Mobility

-Physical abilities sufficient to move from room to room, maneuver in small spaces, and navigate stairwells
+Physical abilities sufficient to lift 30 pounds, move from room to room, maneuver in small spaces, and navigate stairwells

 Motor Skills